How to repurpose a white paper into a slide deck

 - 1 or 2 slides at the end

-That totals 12 to 14 slides in all, so the estimate holds.
+That totals 12 to 14 slides in all, so the original estimate of 12 to 16 holds true.

 Let’s consider a backgrounder with four key features and benefits.
 Going by the formula above, you need: